AbhishekChd/flutter_movies_app/README.md

 2. Fetch dependencies using `flutter get`
 3. Run: `flutter pub run build_runner watch --delete-conflicting-outputs`
 4. Then hit the <kbd>Run</kbd> button
-5. When app loads you need to add the API Key in settings screen
+5. When app loads you need to add the Authentication token in settings screen

-## API Key
+## Auth Token
-To run the app you have to add [The Movie DB](https://developers.themoviedb.org/3/getting-started/introduction) API key.
-You can register on the developer website and fill some basic app information, then get the API Key.
+To run the app you have to add [The Movie DB](https://developers.themoviedb.org/3/getting-started/introduction) Authentication token.
+You can register on the developer website and fill some basic app information, then get the Auth token.

 ## Libraries used